 Carburizing, carbo-nitriding, and carbon-based surface engineering

-For the second time, Transvalor is attending the ECHT, European Conference on Heat Treatment.
+For the second time, Transvalor attended the ECHT, European Conference on Heat Treatment.

-After the previous edition held in Bardolino (Italy) and organized by the Italian Association for Metallurgy (AIM), the 2020 edition is hold from 30 of November to 02 of December in Antwerp (Belgium) and is organized by the A3TS.
+After the previous edition held in Bardolino (Italy) and organized by the Italian Association for Metallurgy (AIM), the 2020 edition has been hold from 30 of November to 02 of December online and was organized by the A3TS.

 The A3TS is an association for heat treatment and surface treatment, which brings together various industries and organizations of which the activities are linked to material treatments.

-The conference will focus on various aspects of carburizing, carbo-nitriding, and carbon-based surface engineering.
-It will covers all aspects from metallurgy to process, modeling, simulation, etc.
+The conference focussed on various aspects of carburizing, carbo-nitriding, and carbon-based surface engineering and covered all aspects from metallurgy to process, modeling, simulation, etc.

-Oral presentations will be held by industrialists and scientists.
-In this context, Patrice Lasne, Process Simulation Expert at Transvalor, will hold a lecture on:Numerical Simulation of Full Carburizing Process of an Automotive Gear
+Oral presentations habe been hold by industrialists and scientists.
+In this context, Patrice Lasne, Process Simulation Expert at Transvalor, gave a lecture on:"Numerical Simulation of Full Carburizing Process of an Automotive Gear"

 Transvalor solutions for heat treatment processes